Children's geographies: Needed research areas

-Children at school
+Importance of school environment

-Although schools are such a relatively large institution in society, it has been noted that this environment has received little recognition in comparison to institutions of health (Collins and Coleman, 2008).
-Collins and Coleman also note the centrality of schools in everyday life as they are "found in almost every urban and suburban neighbourhood" and most children experience a considerable time within this environment in their day-to-day lives.
-The role of this environment in a child's life is pivotal to their development, especially in respects to the inclusionary and exclusionary processes of society experienced firsthand in schools (MacCrae, Maguire and Milbourne, 2002).
-The manifestation of social exclusion as bullying is an inter-personal socio-spatial aspect whose implications have been extensively researched both within school boundaries and how it is enabled by technology (Olweus and Limber, 2010; Black, Washington, Trent, Harner and Pollock, 2009).
-School, therefore, is not only a place where children learn quantifiable subjects, but also a learning ground of life interaction skills needed later on.
+Although schools are a relatively large institution in society, it has been noted that this environment has received little recognition in comparison to institutions of health (Collins and Coleman, 2008).
+Collins and Coleman also note the centrality of schools in everyday life, as they are 'found in almost every urban and suburban neighbourhood' and most children experience considerable time within this environment in their day-to-day lives.
+The role of the school environment in children's life is central to their development, especially in respect to society's inclusionary and exclusionary processes experienced firsthand in schools (MacCrae, Maguire and Milbourne, 2002).
+The manifestation of social exclusion as bullying is an interpersonal sociospatial aspect the implications of which have been extensively researched both within school boundaries and technological enablement (Olweus and Limber, 2010; Black, Washington, Trent, Harner and Pollock, 2009).
+School, therefore, is not only a place where children learn quantifiable subjects but also a learning ground for life interaction skills needed later on.

 Research in children's geographies has been central to the development of scholarship on 'geographies of education'.
-For many commentators, this work - which spans Social geography, Cultural geography, Political geography and Urban geography - does not (yet) constitute an identifiable subdiscipline of human geography.
+For many commentators, this work—which spans social geography, cultural geography, political geography and urban geography—does not yet constitute an identifiable subdiscipline of human geography.
 However, geographers have held an enduring concern with education spaces, extending to and beyond school, as Collins and Coleman identify.
 This work has burgeoned in recent years, with a number of special issues dedicated to education and emotion, embodiment and the cultural geographies of education.
 Yet, as Holloway et al. (2010) argue, the role and significance of children, young people and families has been underplayed in debate on geographies of education.
-As they argue, children's geographers have not only undertaken a huge range of research in schools, but that work has been central in developing geographers' understandings of both education spaces more widely, and schools in particular.
+Not only have children's geographers undertaken a huge range of research in schools but also has that work been central in developing geographers' understandings of education spaces more widely and schools in particular.